jdidion/xphyle/README.md

      alt="logo" width="200" height="200">

-xphyle is a small python (3.3+) library that makes it easy to open compressed files for the highest-possible performance available on your system.
-Most importantly, xphyle will compress/uncompress files if the appropriate program is available on your system; this is almost always faster than using the corresponding python libraries. xphyle also provides methods that simplify common file I/O operations.
+xphyle is a small python (3.3+) library that makes it easy to open compressed files.
+Most importantly, xphyle will use the appropriate program (e.g. 'gzip') to compress/uncompress a file if it is available on your system; this is almost always faster than using the corresponding python library. xphyle also provides methods that simplify common file I/O operations.

 # Installation